Understanding the rheology of kaolinite clay suspensions using Bayesian inference: Results and Discussions

 Next, we focus on the changes in stress and microstructural relaxation times with different sweep time $\Delta t$.
 We find that both time scales $\lambda$ and $k_A^{-1}$ increase as $\Delta t$ is doubled from 10~s to 20~s (by an average of 53\% and 68\%, respectively).
 As discussed in Sec. \ref{sec. fitting}, this is a result of the multi-timescale nature of kaolinite clay suspensions, as they possess multiple stress and microstructural relaxation times.
 Since the model used here only has a single stress relaxation time $\lambda$ and a single microstructural relaxation time $k_A^{-1}$, it captures only the dominant time scales of the relaxation processes.
 As $\Delta t$ increases, the dominant time scales captured by the model will increase accordingly, which is shown by the increase in stress and microstructural relaxation times with $\Delta t$ (Table \ref{tab_time_scale}).
 Since $\lambda$ and $k_A^{-1}$ increase by roughly the same percentage, the ratio between them $\lambda k_A^{-1}$ remains similar as $\Delta t$ is increased.

 Another piece of evidence of the multi-timescale nature of kaolinite suspensions can be shown by the probability distribution phase of the relaxation time scales.
 Figure \ref{fig.joint}(a) shows the joint probability distribution of $\lambda$ and $k_A^{-1}$ for $\phi=0.05$ and $\Delta t=10~$s.
-The marginal distributions (bar plots) of $\lambda$ and $k_A^{-1}$ show that both time scales vary by approximately $\pm30$~s, and there is no evident modal time scale (peak) in the distributions, indicating the existence of a spectrum of time scales.
+The marginal distributions (bar plots) of $\lambda$ and $k_A^{-1}$ show that both time scales vary by approximately $\pm 30$~s, and there is no evident modal time scale (peak) in the distributions, indicating the existence of a spectrum of time scales.
 Interestingly, the joint distribution exhibits a linear correlation between $\lambda$ and $k_A^{-1}$, which suggests we can have a relatively accurate estimate of the intrinsic time scale ratio $\lambda k_A$, despite not having accurate measures of $\lambda$ and $k_A^{-1}$ separately.
 Figure \ref{fig.joint}(b) shows the joint probability distribution of $\lambda$ and $k_A^{-1}$ for $\phi=0.12$ and $\Delta t=10~$s.
 The marginal distribution of $k_A^{-1}$ shows two modal time scales, peaked at 54~s and 62~s, respectively.
+Such bimodal distribution of $k_A^{-1}$ can sometime lead to under- or over-estimation of relaxation time scale, which is likely responsible for the unexpected increase in $\lambda k_A$ from $\phi_k=0.12$ to $\phi_k=0.19$ for $\Delta t=20~$s.
 The marginal distribution of $\lambda$ shows a single modal time scale at approximately $38.5~$s, with narrow tails of a standard deviation of $\sim1~$s.
 The joint distribution of $\lambda$ and $k_A^{-1}$ still demonstrates a weak linear correlation, but not as evident as in Fig. \ref{fig.joint}(a).
-Both figures show that kaolinite clay suspensions possess multiple structural and/or stress relaxation times.
-These results suggest that models with multiple or a spectrum of relaxation times, such as, ``SGR model'' \cite{SGR_PRL_1997,SGR_PRE_1998} and ``multimode structural kinetics model'' \cite{Larson_JOR_2016,Larson_JOR_2018}, may better capture the rheological behavior of clay suspensions, especially the non-monotonic relaxation behaviors in Fig. \ref{fig.fittings}(c) and \ref{fig.fittings}(d).
+Both figures show that kaolinite clay suspensions possess multiple microstructural and stress relaxation times.
+Conventionally, the material's intrinsic time scales are obtained by plotting the hysteresis area ($A_\sigma$) as a function of the sweep time ($\Delta t$) and identifying the peak in the $A_\sigma$--$\Delta t$ plot \cite{Divoux_PRL_2013,Mckinley_PRL_2019,Jamali_JoR_2022}.
+This procedure requires performing experiments with a range of sweep times; and the effects of thixotropy and viscoelasticity on the identified time scales can be challenging to separate \cite{Joshi_ArXiv_2022}.
+Here, the reported Bayesian method provides estimates of the material’s intrinsic time scales by directly fitting to the flow curves, without the need for performing experiments of different sweep times.